Annual Featured Rides

 Fargo Street Hill Climb – Mid-March

 Fargo Street is one block long, but one tough climb: It is among the steepest streets in Los Angeles with a 32% grade.
 This stimulating event is a Wheelmen tradition.
 Each year we ride from The Corner to watch cyclists charge to the top of Fargo Street – or get there in some unique style.
 One rule: You can’t put a foot on the pavement.
 Many fail, but many succeed, often multiple times.
 The reward: Bragging rights and a handsome commemorative Fargo Street patch.
 Everyone is welcome to start the climb and heartily and noisily encouraged to reach the top.
 Hill Climb Location: intersection of Fargo and Alejandro Streets, near the south end of the Glendale Freeway.
+Start: The Corner, Le Doux Road at Olympic Blvd, 1 block west of La Cienega Blvd.
+Guests: bring a signed waiver <link>.
 Free.
-Spectators welcome.

 Grand Tour Saturday Training Rides – Spring through June